ankien/Snake/README.md

 Based off of:<br/>
 https://youtu.be/i6W-aGhlq7M <br/>
 Simply download the latest compiled release and play.<br/>
-Control the snake with arrow keys.
+Control the snake with arrow keys.<br/>
 ## Changes made
 + Bad food that kills you
 + (Todo) Player difficulty select